Our Church School

 ‘You must be the change you wish to see in the world.’
 Inspired by the words of Mahatma Gandhi

-Other pupil groups include, but are not limited to, our school council, voted in democratically by peers as part of our recognition of British Values, a Stay Safe Squad with members chosen due to their vulnerability regarding road safety, online safety, Spiritual Gang, who are instrumental in shaping, delivering, evaluating and monitoring collective worships and helping to embed our values throughout school.
-Our Sport’s Ambassadors help to encourage and model healthy living, exercise and teamwork and help to shape and deliver our annual sports day, intraschool sport competitions and house competitions.
+Other pupil groups include, but are not limited to, our school house committee, voted in democratically by peers as part of our recognition of British Values; a Stay Safe Squad with members chosen both due to their vulnerability regarding road safety and online safety or due to their strength of knowledge, understanding or ability to positively impact others; Spiritual Gang, who are instrumental in shaping, delivering, evaluating and monitoring collective worships and helping to embed our values throughout school and our Health Ambassadors, who help to encourage and model healthy living, exercise and teamwork and help to shape and deliver our annual sports day, intraschool sport competitions and house competitions.

 We believe we offer a curriculum provision that is ambitious and aspirational for all and that will enhance the cultural capital of every child and family.
 We strive to ensure children are as ready as they can be for the transition to their secondary setting and equipped with life skills that will ensure their success as individual human beings with unique and inherent value.